Qualifying for the MSNCT

 There are three ways in which a school may automatically qualify for the Middle School National Championship Tournament:

-- Winning any class or division of a state championship with rules and questions similar to those of NAQT.
-Such a state championship need not be self-described as “quiz bowl.”
+Winning any class or division of a varsity state championship (or championship of a region or equivalent or larger scope, such as provinces, countries, and multi-country regions) with rules and questions similar to those of NAQT.

-- Teams of players eligible for the MSNCT that qualify for the High School National Championship Tournament at a high school tournament will also be invited to the MSNCT.
+- Teams of players eligible for the MSNCT that qualify for the High School National Championship Tournament will also be invited to the MSNCT.

 NAQT reserves the right to adjust rankings submitted by hosts to better conform to game results.
 In such cases, if the host requests it, we will post both the original ranking and NAQT’s ranking (but qualification to the MSNCT will be based on NAQT’s ranking).